Street Fighter 2: Champion Edition/Ken

 Simplified 40

-Compared to Ryu's one, your Hadoken its nerfed cause it had the same damage from World Warrior, anyway still a good medium-large distance basic tool.
+Compared to Ryu's your Hadouken's not as good cause it has the same damage and startup from WW, anyway still a good medium-large distance basic tool.

 • Shoryuken: →↓↘ + Punch